apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/index.rst

    specific language governing permissions and limitations under the License.

-Intel DNNL
+oneDNN
 =============

 .. container:: cards

    .. card::
-      :title: DNNL Installation and Verification
+      :title: oneDNN Installation and Verification
       :link: dnnl_readme

-      A guide on using DNNL with MXNet.
+      A guide on using oneDNN with MXNet.

    .. card::
-      :title: DNNL Quantization
+      :title: oneDNN Quantization
       :link: dnnl_quantization

-      How to perform quantization with DNNL
+      How to perform quantization with oneDNN

 .. toctree::
    :hidden: